revk/login/README.md

 ## Passwords

-The system stores passwords in a hash, usually in a `text` field called `pass` in a database.
-The system understands a number of password hash formats including mysql `password()` hashs.
+The system stores passwords in a hash, usually in a `text` field called `hash` in a database.
+The system understands a number of password hash formats including mysql `password()` hashes.
 The supported hashes are configurable.
 When a user logs in correctly the password is updated if necessary to the latest password format used - currently `argon2`.
 This helps ensure you are using current best practice password hashes.

 ## OTP